saran9991/Lufthansa-Arrival-Time-Prediction/logfile.md

 ## 21. Method ``noise_remove`` added
 Method removes weird most of the weird altitude and onground changes (yet to be tested on year worth of data)

+## 22. Sin and Cosin of track added to aux-columns
+Track of the airplane signifies the direction it is heading towards.
+Sin and cosine fully represent the angle

+---
 ---